-Special courses not a part of the regular schedule but offered on an irregular basis.Prerequisite: Dean's consent.One to six semester hours
+Special courses not a part of the regular schedule but offered on an irregular basis.

+Prerequisite: BIB 1303, 1304.
+One to six semester hours

 BIBLE 1303.
 INTRODUCTION TO THE OLD TESTAMENT.

 An introductory survey of the Old Testament with special attention to the institutions, religious and national life of the Hebrews.
 Fall, Spring, Summer.
-Prerequisite: None.
-Three semester hours

 BIBLE 1304.
 INTRODUCTION TO THE NEW TESTAMENT.
-An introductory survey of the New Testament, including its background, the Gospels, the

-Acts and Epistles and the Apocalypse.
+An introductory survey of the New Testament, including its background, the Gospels, the Acts and Epistles and the Apocalypse.
 Fall, Spring, Summer.
-Prerequisite: None.

-BIBLE 3311.
+BBLE 3311.
 LIFE AND TEACHINGS OF JESUS.